-The purposes of the MSC General Certification Requirements are:
+The purposes of the MSC General Certification Requirements are to:

-- To establish a defined process that enables all CABs to operate in a consistent and controlled manner. - To provide transparency to maintain credibility with stakeholders.
+- Establish a defined process that enables all CABs to operate in a consistent and controlled manner - Provide transparency to maintain credibility with stakeholders.

 Guidance

 Guidance to the MSC General Certification Requirements has been produced to help CABs interpret the GCR.